Is the 1997 Movie The Game a Rip-Off

 the whole thing seemed vaguely familiar.
 Near the end of the

-movie—a very good one, in my opinion—I realized with a shock
+film—a very good one, in my opinion—I realized with a shock

 why I was feeling this way.
 I eagerly searched the closing